 While psyced provides for decentralized social networking via federation, PSYC2 aims for distributed social networking with agnostic relays rather than servers.
 The reasons for such a choice are both the privacy and scalability properties of a distributed solution.

 Since PSYC is about people and communication it provides friendship and trust modelling.
 Since 2003 we have been researching the idea of decentralized social networking with activity streams, friendcasting and a distributed social graph.
 To achieve functionality people expect from Facebook, Xing or Myspace, but without the loss of privacy and control.

-There are a million projects in the field of federated social networking that now do it like we started in 2003, but we have grown to believe federation over servers is the wrong architecture for data as private as this and server-based tools will never convince people to stop using Faceboogle++.
-We know that PSYC currently relies on servers, too, and we criticize that as well.
-That's why we like secure share.
+By now there are dozens of projects in the field of federated social networking that now do it like we started in 2003, but we have grown to believe federation over servers is the wrong architecture for data as private as this and server-based tools will never convince people to stop using Faceboogle, that's why with PSYC2 we are digging into distributed architectures, pseudonymous routing and launched a project called secushare.

 But if you want to discover the social features of psyced here and now, keep reading.

 Friendsnets functions in PSYC1: We have a web-based profile view.
 It allows you to surf along your social network of friends and friends of friends without ever leaving the built-in web server of your home server, because the profiles are transferred by the PSYC protocol.

 Unless you have a native PSYC client that enables you to just click on psyc: uniforms, you need to issue /surf in order to actually see your own and your friends' pages, then follow the link.
 This only works if you have the web server enabled in your psyced.
 (There's also the /login command which will generate a new token to make sure older surf sessions are obsoleted.)